Demopolis, Alabama: In popular culture

 The Marx and Newhouse families of Demopolis were reputedly the inspiration for The Little Foxes, a Broadway play.
 The melodrama was written by Lillian Hellman, whose maternal ancestors were all natives of Demopolis.
 It was first performed in 1939, with Alabama-born actress Tallulah Bankhead in the lead role of Regina.
 This production ran a year on Broadway.
 The 1941 film version was directed by William Wyler and starred Bette Davis, Herbert Marshall and Teresa Wright.
 It was nominated for an Academy Award for Best Picture in 1941.
 In 1949 the play was adapted into an opera by Marc Blitzstein, under the title Regina.

 Lillian Hellman's 1946 play, Another Part of the Forest, was also loosely based on her Demopolis ancestors.

 The 1949 film The Fighting Kentuckian is set in Demopolis and tells a story about an interaction with the original French settlers.
 The basic plot features two Kentuckians returning from service with Andrew Jackson's forces in the War of 1812.
 Their unit passes through the port of Mobile, Alabama, where John Breen, played by John Wayne, meets the pretty Fleurette De Marchand, played by Vera Ralston, from Demopolis.
 He makes sure the unit passes through Demopolis on its way back home and he stays there as the unit leaves.
 He discovers that De Marchand is about to marry a wealthy riverman and a love triangle ensues, with Breen eventually winning out.

 The 2015 play Alabama Story has a subplot featuring the characters Joshua Moore and Lily Whitfield, who grew up in Demopolis as childhood friends on Lily's father's cotton plantation, now estranged.

+The 2020 movie The Witches (2020 film) is set in Demopolis, AL.